The Hopf algebra of odd symmetric functions: Introduction

 \subsection{Acknowledgments}

 A.P.E. would like to thank the NSF for support under the Graduate Research Fellowship Program.
 M.K. was a visitor to the Simons Center for Geometry and Physics during the spring semester of 2011.
 He would like to thank the Center and its director John Morgan for their generous support and hospitality.
 M.K. received partial support from the NSF grant DMS-1005750 while working on this paper.
+Both authors thank Darij Grinberg and Aaron Lauve for corrections to a previous version of this paper, as well as Thomas Lam for pointing out previous work on Young tableau signs \cite{Kim}, \cite{Lam2}, \cite{Reifegerste}, \cite{Sjostrand}, \cite{StanleySignImbalance} and the connection with the spin-weight domino symmetric functions of Carr\'{e} and Leclerc \cite{CarreLeclerc}, \cite{Lam}.